RICHARD DEVEREUX WINS THE MIST & MOUNTAIN INTERNATIONAL POETRY PRIZE 2024–25

 Jane Draycott said, “I can’t think of a better theme for an international competition right now than ‘Peace’, and I’m delighted to be part of the Mist and Mountain Prize initiative to bring powerful new poetry and its writers to even wider audiences.
 I look forward very much to hearing the exciting range of voices and perspectives that the submissions are sure to bring to light!”

-The competition closes on Sunday, March 2nd, 2025, and the winners will be announced on Sunday, April 20th, 2025.
+The competition closes on Sunday, April 2nd, 2025, and the winners will be announced on Sunday, April 20th, 2025.
 For full details and entry rules, please visit the Mist and Mountain Creative Residency website and the Mist and Mountain Facebook page.

 Nabin K Chhetri, Director of Mist and Mountain (UK), said, “We are thrilled to launch the 2nd edition of the Mist and Mountain International Poetry Prize.
 We invite writers from around the world to share their vision of peace through poetry.
 We eagerly anticipate reading your submissions and discovering new voices and perspectives.”